qbatten-grata/eng-practices/review/reviewer/comments.md

 developer understand *why* you are making your comment.
-You don't always need to include this information in your review comments, but sometimes it's appropriate to give a bit more explanation around your intent, the best practice you're following, or how your suggestion improves code health.
+You don't always need to include this information in your review comments, but sometimes it's appropriate to give a bit more explanation around your intent, the best practice you're following, or how your suggestion improves code quality.

 ## Giving Guidance {#guidance}

-**In general it is the developer's responsibility to fix a CL, not the reviewer's.** You are not required to do detailed design of a solution or write code for the developer.
+**In general it is the developer's responsibility to fix a PR, not the reviewer's.** You are not required to do detailed design of a solution or write code for the developer.